hapax/hapax.github.io/assets/teaching.md

 There are no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.
-It's perversely impressive, in a way, how these textbooks take a milestone of Western civilisation and "shrubbify" it.
+It's perversely impressive, in a way, how these textbooks take a milestone of Western thought and "shrubbify" it.

+## Drill vs scrubland

+This isn't to say students don't need to practice.
+Of course they do.
+But

 ## The role of beauty

-Perhaps I'm being unfair; conventional wisdom states that students need to master basic skills by drill before they can move on to more interesting tasks.
-They need to learn to walk before they can hike a mountain trail!
-This sounds reasonable, and I'll come back to drill below, but one can
-ask: what are the landmarks they're meant to hike towards, now that they differentiate inverse sine with their eyes closed?

-There are two different paths heading into the mathematical landscape.
+There are two different paths heading off into the mathematical landscape.
-The first path is *pure* mathematics.
+The first is the way of *pure* mathematics.
 This is the realm of abstraction, of generalisation, of proof, and most importantly, beauty.
 Aesthetic considerations are famously important to pure mathematicians.